canonical/sphinx-docs-guide/index.rst

 This guide helps you set up your documentation with :abbr:`rST (reStructuredText)` and `Sphinx <https://www.sphinx-doc.org/>`_ and publish it on `Read the Docs <https://readthedocs.com/dashboard/>`_.

+If you'd like a hand with getting started, get in touch with the `documentation team <https://chat.canonical.com/canonical/channels/documentation>`_.
+We're available to help!

 .. important::
    This guide is a work in progress!